Understanding domestic abuse

 What you can do if it happens to you

-- Report it to the police.
-Domestic abuse is a crime.
-The police take it seriously and will be able to help and protect you.
-If it's an emergency call 999, or you can call them on 101 or go to your local police station
+- Report the abuse to the police.
+They will take it seriously and will be able to protect you.
+In an emergency call 999.
+If it’s not an emergency, you can call them on 101, report online or go to your local police station.

-What to do if you think someone's being hurt
+What to do if you think someone is being hurt

 After reporting domestic abuse